Knowing when to take pre-workout is crucial for your bodybuilding and fitness goals to really maximize the effects of this great supplement.

 When Should You Take Pre-Workout?

-Pre-workout usually takes around 30 minutes to kick in fully so taking this supplement in the window of 30-60 minutes before your workout is ideal.
+Many people will take their pre-workout as they are walking into the gym to start their training routine, but pre-workout usually takes around 30 minutes to kick in fully.
+That being said, you should take your pre-workout in the window of 30-60 minutes before your workout is ideal.
 Allowing it time to settle in your bloodstream and start to take effect is the intended goal and while the caffeine may hit you quickly, the other ingredients like creatine may take a little longer.
 Staying hydrated is key when taking pre-workout and also watching your caffeine intake because many of pre-workouts are high in caffeine.
 For those sensitive to caffeine, thankfully there are stim-free pre-workouts to try!

 Benefits Of Pre-Workout With Cardio

 Pre-workout is often most associated with big lifts, but it can be useful for cardio depending on the situation.
-Since pre-workout supplements offer increased energy and endurance, they can help with cardio activity and ultimately help you see gains (3).
+Since pre-workout supplements offer increased energy and endurance, they can help with cardio activity, whether that is the treadmill or stairclimber or whatever you choose to do, and ultimately help you see progress (3).
 Since you are working muscles during cardio, the benefits of pre-workout with protein synthesis do take effect, but they may not be as strong as if strictly lifting.
 Doing more steady state cardio and taking a pre-workout supplement can be still be helpful when it comes to duration, productivity, and focus.

 Pre-workout may be more useful when it comes to cardio training like high-intensity interval training (HIIT), where the focus in on shorter, more intense bursts of activity.
 With increased energy and focus, on top of elevated stamina, performing HIIT after a consuming pre-workout can work to build muscle and shed unwanted fat by relying on fat stores for energy (4).
 The benefits of pre-workout along with HIIT can show an increase in oxygen consumption and improved lean body mass.